Dragon-Wonder/Attacker-The-Game/README.md

 *Implent More Monster that have different stats and increase the variaty a bit -2/17/15

+*Implented more variety in monster with random modifiers -2/19/15

 ###Short-Term

+*Something that allows the monster or player to move first and chance to stun.

 *More actions during a battle (no ideas on what)